Oil prices rebound after Trump trade tariffs trigger plunge

 Trump said on Thursday he would impose a 10% tariff on $300 billion of Chinese imports from Sept.
 1 and could raise tariffs further if China's President Xi Jinping fails to move more quickly to strike a trade deal.

 The announcement extends Trump's tariffs to nearly all of China's imports into the United States and marks an abrupt end to a temporary truce in a trade war that has disrupted global supply chains and roiled financial markets.

-There have been mounting signs this week of the economic toll of the trade dispute between the United States and China, which reported this week slowing manufacturing activity in July.
+Still, there are some signs of the economic toll of the trade dispute between the United States and China, which this week reported slowing manufacturing activity in July.

-U.S. manufacturing activity also slipped last month, dropping to a near three-year low, and construction spending fell in June as investment in private construction projects tumbled to its lowest level in 1-1/2 years.
+U.S. manufacturing activity also slipped last month, dropping to a near three-year low, and construction spending fell in June as investment in private construction projects tumbled to its lowest level in 1-1/2 years, data showed on Thursday.

 The economic slowdown has translated into falling oil demand in the United States, the world's biggest oil consumer.